levigilbert/levigilbert.github.io/posts/KeepYourEyesOnTheRoad.md

 # Keep your eyes on the Road

+!> This post is somewhere between a game and game design.
+It started as satire, not sure where it's ended up.
+Eventually I'll make a version 2 that is more of a typical ttrpg.

 It's an obscure time that could be anywhere between 1970 and now.
 That's not important.
 What's important is cars and family.

 This game is intended for a crew that's played a couple ttrpgs before, if not then your mileage may vary.
 You can use dice if you want, d6's are fun, but use whatever.
 You at least need to know that the Fast and Furious franchise exists.